patrick330602/fomf3dbd/README.md

-# omcsf
+# fomf3dbd

+a Fork of OMero for 3D Biological Data

-OMCSF is a direct fork of `develop` branch of [openmicroscopy](https://github.com/openmicroscopy)/[openmicroscopy](https://github.com/openmicroscopy/openmicroscopy) on commit [aafbd2d](https://github.com/openmicroscopy/openmicroscopy/commit/aafbd2dac41d3f8e10652ba8669d0e00d5b8bb64).
+fomf3dbd is a direct fork of `develop` branch of [openmicroscopy](https://github.com/openmicroscopy)/[openmicroscopy](https://github.com/openmicroscopy/openmicroscopy) on commit [be2754b](https://github.com/openmicroscopy/openmicroscopy/commit/be2754b18570ea97ee4e122116304461470181df).
 This is intended to be built as a bio-data management system.

-## Explanation

-> Why a seperate repository instead of fork directly?

-The origin repository is way too large for us. it's 1.8 Gigabytes and we have a limited network, and we need to build on a clean branch.

 ## Credit